Student Tech Teams - Verizon Innovative Learning Schools

 2. Ensure support from administration

-In order to run a successful tech team, you will need support and resources from administration.
+In order to run a successful student tech team, support and resources are needed from the school’s leaders.
 Specifically, the team needs a dedicated meeting time, which either means freeing up a teacher’s schedule or identifying a teacher to run the tech team as a club before or after school.
 If held as an elective during class time, student schedules may need to be reorganized.
+Access this overview document as a helpful resource for your planning.

-More than 50 percent of VILS tech team leaders said that the biggest challenge in creating and sustaining a student tech team is time.
-Make sure administrators are on board with the plan to provide sufficient time and resources to both students and adults involved in the tech team.
+Because time can be a challenge in creating and sustaining a tech team, make sure administrators are on board with the plan to provide sufficient time and resources to both students and adults involved in the tech team.

 3. Recruit student leaders